Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Specify where the project’s source code will be hosted (e.g., GitHub, GitLab, Bitbucket).
 How will you handle merging members’ contributions?

-Our source code will be written on `GitHub`, and we will handle merges by ensuring all changes are approved in a code review by another group member before any changes to our code base are pushed.
+Our source code will be written on `GitHub`, and we will handle merges by making sure each change is done using a pull request which guarantees all changes are approved in a code review by another group member before any changes to our code base are pushed.

 > If you’re familiar with version control branching strategies, will you adopt any particular strategy or workflow? (e.g., feature branches, main/dev workflow).

-Each member will be assigned a particular section to work on and will create their own branch to avoid clashes thus increasing efficiency by eliminating unnecessary overlapping work.
-Specifically, our version control implementation strategy will be a main/dev workflow with feature specific branching within each dev branch as necessary.

-**UPDATE** We will adopt a `main/dev` workflow, with feature specific branching within each dev branch as necessary
+We will adopt a `main/dev` workflow, with feature specific branching within each dev branch as necessary.

 - The `main` branch will contain production-ready code.
-- The `dev` branch will be the integration brnahc where feature branches are merged after testing
+- The `dev` branch will be the integration branch where feature branches are merged after testing
 - Each group member will create feature-specific branches based on assigned components (e.g. `feature/operation-access`).
 This structure helps reduce merge conflicts and allows us to work on the project simultaneously.

+We chose to use feature branching within dev branches as we believe it aligns better with the requirements of our clients needs and means that devs in the team can jump between features as necessary without interupting the workflowm of the project.

 > Identify any version control policies (e.g., commit message conventions, review/approval process before merging).

-To maintain uniformity in our project we will ensure that all commit messages specify three things; what was the change made, why was the change made and any potential improvements/problems still to be done.
-Furthermore, each push should be reviewed by at least one other group member before being pushed to main.

-**UPDATE** All changes undergo a peer review before merging.
+All changes will undergo a peer review before merging.
 This can be done via a `pull request` that must be approved by at least two other group members before merging into `dev` or `main`.

 We will follow consistent commit message convention:
 - What was changed